CESSProject/doc-v2/developer/tutorials/poe-ink.md

 {% hint style="success" %}

-The complete source code of this tutorial can be seen at<br/><https://github.com/CESSProject/cess-course/tree/main/examples/poe-ink>
+The complete source code of this tutorial can be seen at [`cess-course` repository](https://github.com/CESSProject/cess-course).

-It contains the smart contract (inside `examples/inks` directory) and front end (inside `examples/frontend` directory) code.
+- For smart contract, it is at [`examples/inks/poe` directory](https://github.com/CESSProject/cess-course/tree/main/examples/inks/poe).
+- For front end, the major development is at [`examples/frontend/src/ProofOfExistenceInk.js`](https://github.com/CESSProject/cess-course/blob/main/examples/frontend/src/ProofOfExistenceInk.js).

 {% endhint %}